apantazi/imessage-exporter/How-To-Use.md

 ## 6. Viewing the export

 - Text exports are plain `.txt` files you can open in any text editor.
-- HTML exports can be opened in a web browser.
-If you did **not** copy attachments you may need to give the browser full disk access so it can read files from `~/Library`.
+- HTML exports can be opened in any web browser.
-- To customize the appearance of HTML exports, create a file named `style.css` in the export directory.
-Any rules you put in that file override the defaults.
+- To customize how HTML exports look, create a file called `style.css` in the export folder and add your own CSS rules.

 That’s it!
-Following these steps will create a readable archive of your iMessage history.
+Following these steps on Windows will create a readable archive of your iMessage history.